DFE-Digital/twd-workforce-data-api/README.md

 ### Import Test Identity Users

 The `generatemockdata` command generates a CSV file with the prefix `mock-teacher-identity-users-`.
-This can be imported into a teacher identity database using a utility within the get-an-identity repo.
+This can be imported into a teacher identity database using a utility in the [TeacherIdentity.DevBootstrap](https://github.com/DFE-Digital/get-an-identity/tree/main/dotnet-authserver/src/TeacherIdentity.DevBootstrap) console app within the get-an-identity repo.

-This is currently only available in [this branch](https://github.com/DFE-Digital/get-an-identity/tree/add-initial-workforce-data-support) and will run as part of the TeacherIdentity.DevBootstrap console app.

 Build the TeacherIdentity solution then open a command line at the following location: